 For a cloture vote without 60 votes, but simple-majority support, the Senate would immediately enter into a Committee of the Whole to consider the measure.
 The Committee of the Whole’s rules would specify that there would be quorum-calls every hour.
 If 80% of the senators who voted against cloture are not present, the committee would immediately discharge the measure and it would be eligible for a final vote in the Senate.
 However, if a simple majority of all senators vote to end the talking filibuster, the Committee of the Whole would table the measure, effectively killing the measure.

-These rules would maintain the ability of senators to filibuster, but also limits its use by making a talking filibuster (i) as painful as possible for the minority, (ii) as painless as possible for the majority, and (iii) limiting constitutional challenges to the procedures.
+These rules would maintain the ability of senators to filibuster, but also limit its use by making a talking filibuster (i) as painful as possible for the minority, (ii) as painless as possible for the majority, and (iii) limiting constitutional challenges to the procedures.
 However, in setting these procedures, the Senate would be creating heavily restrictive rules for debate that create precedents for majority control of proceedings on the Senate floor.
 As such, a talking filibuster would likely not be a panacea for preserving the spirit of the filibuster without majorly changing the nature of Senate procedure.

 Fifty votes with the vice-president’s support is the minimum number of votes in a winning simple-majority vote and 59 votes is the maximum number of votes in a losing supermajority cloture vote.
 Thus, if there is the minimum amount of support to prevent a successful cloture vote to end debate, up to 9 senators of the 59 that actually support cloture could manipulate the vote by intentionally voting against cloture.
 As a percentage, 9 out of 50 is 82%, which I rounded to 80%.